 You likely comply with the current laws as long as you have detectors that meet the criteria that matches the year your house was built and get your system inspected if needed.
 If you make a substantial renovation to your home, though, you will need to bring the house up present-day to code as if it were built today.
 A Massachusetts-specific law also states that the addition of one bedroom in a single-family house or two bedrooms in a two-family house also triggers a full update to present-day code.

 Certain events also require an inspection, but not necessarily any changes.
 For example, if you sell your home, you will need the local fire inspector to sign off on your smoke detection system.
-The inspector will ensure that your fire protection devices are properly placed and maintained.
+The inspector will ensure that your fire detection devices are properly placed and maintained.
 He/she will also check to make sure alarms are working properly and under ten years old.
 As long as your system passes this inspection, you will receive a Certificate of Compliance.
 As you can likely guess, you cannot sell your home without this certificate.

 How Can I Make Sure My Home is Compliant and Safe?

 At this point, you should have a good idea of what is required for fire safety in your home.
-Keep in mind that codes simply dictate the mandatory minimum protection.
+Keep in mind that codes simply dictate the mandatory minimum coverage.
 Sometimes, just meeting the code is not always the best idea.
 Do you want your family protected to the minimum extent possible?
 Of course not.
 It’s always the safest bet to follow the stricter guidelines even if they may not be mandatory in your particular case.